azret/dots/README.md

 # Dots

-An easy to use machine learning library written in C#.
+An easy to use machine learning library written in C#

 ## Identity Function